snovakovic/s.js/README.md

 ```

 #### once
-returns function that can be executed only once
+returns a function that can be executed only once.

 ```javascript
 var init = s.once(function() { /*function implementations*/ });